How to Minimize Backscatter

 Backscatter is the arch nemesis in underwater photography.
 It can turn an otherwise stellar image into a trash can candidate.
 It’s deceptive too, often very tough to see in the camera’s LCD screen while underwater.
 So what causes backscatter?
 How can we minimize backscatter in our photos?

 Backscatter is caused by light reflecting off particles in the water column.
 These particles could be plankton, particulates or sand – really anything that makes the water less clear.
 The particles don’t always reflect light, however, since it’s the angle of the light that causes the reflection.

 It’s also important to separate haze and backscatter into two different categories.
 Haze caused by the sun backlighting particles in the water.
 This haze can be avoided by either shooting at a different angle or by trying to block the direct sunlight with something like a diver, kelp, or dive boat.
 The backscatter we refer to in underwater photography is caused by our strobe or video light.

-There are three steps to minimize backscatter in our underwater photos.
+There are three steps to minimize and/or completely eliminate backscatter in our underwater photos.

 1. Reduce Distance Between Camera and Subject

 Since backscatter is created from particles in the water, we can reduce the amount of water in order to reduce potential backscatter.
 This conveniently matches up with one of the main tips for underwater photo and video, which is to get close to your subject!

 Special gear can help us get close to our subject while either magnifying the small subjects (macro) or widening the field of view (wide-angle).
 These water contact lenses can make all the difference in your shots.